-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Unidentified Man: C'mon.

-The air is rich with the smell of manure.
+JOHN BURNETT: The air is rich with the smell of manure.
 You can see these dark forms moving in the twilight, their hooves in the mud as they make their way to the milking barn.

 BURNETT: In the warmth of the milking barn, farmer Bill Dix coaxes the cows to their positions.

-Mr. BILL DIX (Farmer): Come on, step up.
+BILL DIX: Come on, step up.

 BURNETT: Their big trusting eyes are curious of a stranger with a microphone.
 They munch on a snack of grain while the milking machine does its job.

-Mr. DIX: Come on, step up.
+DIX: Come on, step up.